JorgeSarricolea/Build-Your-First-Website-in-JavaScript-Course/README.md

 #### Resume page
 This section is like your CV, you will show information about yourself, your professional and academic career, you can base yourself on my website.

-- A Button to download ypur CV.
+- A Button to download your CV.
 - Professional Section.
 - Academic Section.
 - Other (Optional).